temporalio/cli/docs/workflow/index.md

 id: index
 title: temporal workflow
 sidebar_label: workflow
-description: nextLine
+description: Operations that can be performed on Workflows.
 tags:
 	- cli
 ---

-Operations that can be performed on Workflows.